 After months of interviews and trying to impress bosses and coworkers, you find out you didn’t get that promotion you really wanted after all.
-Dreams of how to allocate money from your shiny, new raise, a new title and the greater opportunities to prove yourself that you’ve been craving immediately fade away.
+After all the research of the typical salary of a senior systems engineer, and dreams of how to allocate money from your shiny, new raise, a new title and the greater opportunities to prove yourself that you’ve been craving immediately fade away.

 Here’s what to do when you’re bummed about being passed up for a higher-level job.

 This could help you work smarter.
 You’ll really understand what your company is looking for the next time you throw your hat into the ring.

 Alison Green, author of the Ask a Manager blog, says it’s appropriate to ask for feedback from the hiring manager — as long as it’s clear that you genuinely mean it.

 “[I]n asking for feedback, be sure that it’s clear that you’re not looking to challenge the decision; if you come across as even a little bit adversarial, you’re much less likely to get candid feedback,” Green writes in U.S. News & World Report.
 “Instead, explain that you understand that someone else was a stronger candidate this time but that you’d be grateful for any advice on how you can better position yourself as a candidate in the future.
 You can get incredibly useful insights by doing this – everything from learning that you need to improve how you come across in interviews to learning that you need to shore up your skills in a particular area.”